nirvanatikku/jQuery-TubePlayer-Plugin/README.md

 * Renamed 'tubeplayer' folder to 'test_console'
 * 'this' in onPlayer[X] and onError[X] methods, is the player with the tubeplayer interface
 * Exposed an 'opts' function to retrieve the players options
+* Added 'playsinline' option which can be used to play video inline on iPad

 __v1.1.0 - Oct 1, 2012__